Competitive and Fundraising Events

 Animals in Entertainment, Sport, and Work

-SPCA advocates for organisational responsibility for competitive and fundraising events to ensure that all animals used have their physical, health, and behavioural needs met.
+SPCA advocates for organisational responsibility for competitive and fundraising events to ensure that all animals involved have a Good Life where they experience positive welfare and have their physical, health, and behavioural needs met.

 SPCA supports the use of low-stress, force-free handling and training methods for animals used in competitive events.

-SPCA opposes the use of animals for competitive or fundraising events where they experience fear, pain, or distress.
+SPCA opposes the involvement of animals for competitive or fundraising events where they are likely to experience fear, pain, or distress.

-During the competition and while in training, an animal must not be subjected to excessive behavioural restriction, discomfort, or constant pressure via the use of equipment that causes negative welfare states.
+During the competition and while in training, an animal should not be subjected to excessive behavioural restriction, discomfort, or constant pressure via the use of equipment that causes negative welfare states.